NthBox/uhd-ai-camera/Requirements/Spec.md

 - **Integration:** RESTful calls with a POST request containing the image data (base64 or a signed URL) and parameters for upscaling.
 - **Response:** Enhanced image data returned as base64 or URL.

+### Authentication and Security:
+- **Authentication:** Integrate Clerk for user authentication to secure the capture page.
+- **Session Management:** Use Clerk's features to manage user sessions and protect sensitive pages.
+- **Future Plans:** Secure authentication (e.g., NextAuth.js) for user accounts.

 ### Storage (Future Use):
-- **Local:** Browser’s local storage or IndexedDB for temporary storage.
+- **Local:** Browser's local storage or IndexedDB for temporary storage.
 - **Cloud Storage (Future):** S3 (or similar) for registered user galleries.

 ---